 Signs that it is time to see an eye doctor include loss of peripheral vision, blurry vision, sensitivity to light, night blindness, needing more light to see, spots or floaters, and reading difficulty.
 This symptoms could indicate that a cataract is beginning in your eye.
 Or these problems could be signs of an eye condition such as glaucoma, retinitis pigmentosa, or macular degeneration.
 Make sure to see your eye doctor before any eye condition becomes so serious that vision loss occurs.

-If it’s not possible to correct your vision loss with surgery, medical treatment, or eyewear, your East Round Rock eye doctor will send you to a specialist in low vision care.
+If it’s not possible to correct your vision loss with surgery, medical treatment, or eyewear, your Palm Valley Round Rock eye doctor will send you to a specialist in low vision care.
 A low vision specialist, who is usually an optometrist, will evaluate your vision loss.
 Once the eye doctor determines the type and degree of vision loss you are suffering from, your eye doctor can create a treatment plan including low vision aids, and guidance in using devices that help you to live with vision loss.

 Additionally, a low vision specialist has knowledge of many different types of aids for low vision, including large-print and audiobooks, specially-designed lights, and signature guides that are used to sign checks and other documents.
 Sometimes, eye care professionals that are treating vision loss recommend counseling to help their patients learn to live with the changes that low vision brings.